 Ryder Cup 2023: Zach Johnson to captain USA in 2023 Ryder Cup | Steve Stricker named VC

-Zach Johnson succeeds Steve Stricker, who will serve as vice-captain, in the role for Team USA's bid to retain the trophy at Marco Simone Golf Club in Italy next year; two-time major champion has played in five Ryder Cups and served twice as a vice-captain
+Zach Johnson succeeds Steve Stricker, who will serve as vice-captain, in the role for Team USA's bid to retain the trophy at Marco Simone Golf Club in Italy next year; Johnson refused to rule out picking Mickelson as a vice-captain

 Zach Johnson has been confirmed as the United States' captain for their defence of the Ryder Cup in 2023, succeeding Steve Stricker in the role.